 Interruption of study.
 If you have been out of school for a semester or longer, excluding summers and school-designated breaks, you must provide us with a statement describing your activities during the period(s) you were out of school.
 You may submit a resume instead of a statement if the resume explains the interruption.

 Send your application materials.
-Send all supporting documents to the following address:
+Supporting documents may be sent electronically via the Common Application or you may mail supporting documents to the following address:

 4400 Massachusetts Avenue, NW

 Washington, DC 20016-8001

 One letter of recommendation is optional for transfer students.
 You can select and assign at least one Academic Evaluator within the Common Application.